 I get asked a whole lot of questions when I teach my cooking classes.
-Everything from “what brand of olive oil do you use the most?” to “is pink Himalayan sea salt really better for you than plain old Kosher salt?”.
-But the number one question that seems to be on everyone’s mind lately is “wait a second, you make your own bone broth?
+Everything from the best olive oil to pink Himalayan sea salt, I’ve got answers.
+But, the number one question that seems to be on everyone’s mind is bone broth.
+“Wait a second, you make your own bone broth?
 How, exactly, do you do that?”

 They still do.

 Except for today, we sip it as an elixir and extol the health benefits, which can be numerous.
-Long-simmering beef or chicken bones draws out the collagen, which in turn benefits our immune system, our hair, skin, and nails.
-It is also so easy to make and keep on hand that I wouldn’t want you paying top dollar for store bought bone broth.
+Long-simmering beef or chicken bones draw out the collagen, a nourishing protein, which in turn benefits our immune system, our hair, skin, and nails.
+Bone broth is also so easy to make and keep on hand that I wouldn’t want you paying top dollar for store bought bone broth.

-I typically roast a chicken or two (organic please) to use in my kids’ lunches or as a component in a stir-fry, like I did last night.
-Roasting the bones before making the broth is key for a good broth, it’s what helps draw out the collagen.
-It also kills two birds with one stone (I like multitasking!).
+I typically start by roasting a whole chicken (organic please) to use in my kids’ lunches or as an addition to a stir-fry.
+Roasting the bones before making the broth is key for a good broth since it’s what helps draw out the collagen.
+It also kills two birds with one stone (no pun intended!).
 You can also use beef bones or other meat bones, but make sure they are also roasted first.

 Next, I always use a couple of aromatics.
 Aromatics are the staples of soups, and the same goes for bone broth.
-Onions, carrots and celery are my go to’s, but you can throw in some leftover parsley, thyme, garlic or even a sweet potato.
+Onions, carrots and celery are my go to’s, but you can also throw in some extras such as:

-Then, a splash of vinegar is essential to draw the collagen and minerals out of the bones, a couple of peppercorns, some bay leaves and of course water.
+I always add a splash of vinegar which is essential to draw the collagen and minerals out of the bones, a couple of peppercorns, some bay leaves and of course water.

-And last but not least, I use my secret piece of equipment, my slow cooker.
+Last but not least, I use my secret weapon: my slow cooker.
 I spent many years making all types of stock on the stove in a big pot.
-Vegetable, chicken, lamb.
-You name it, I made it.
 The problem was that bone broth loves a good, long simmer and I didn’t want to leave my stove on all day nor do I have the time to watch that pot simmer.
 When I finally realized that my slow cooker can be turned on for 20 hours at a time, I was star struck.
-Slow cookers are the best!
+Slow cookers are the best aren’t they?